-The progression in growth of Dr. LeWinn's sales to ABM has been remarkable, with sales of \$0.5 million in FY17, \$3.1m in FY18, \$16.0 million in FY19 and now \$37.2 million in FY20.
-ABM has now qualified for 51% ownership of the Dr. LeWinn's Intellectual Property registered in China, exceeding the requisite sales threshold outlined in our Joint Venture agreement of \$35 million in any 12-month period prior to 30 June 2022.
+The progression in growth of Dr. LeWinn's sales to ABM has been remarkable, with sales of \$0.5 million in FY17, \$3.1 million in FY18, \$16.0 million in FY19 and now \$37.2 million in FY20.
+ABM has now qualified for 51% ownership of the Dr. LeWinn's Intellectual Property registered in China, exceeding the requisite sales threshold outlined in our Joint Venture agreement of \$35.0 million in any 12-month period prior to 30 June 2022.

 ABM's commercial partnership with McPherson's continued to go from strength to strength in FY20, driven by new product innovations.
-Hero products in FY20 included Triple Action Day Defence, Collagen Surge Plumping Gel and the Ageless Trinity Pack.
+Hero products in the Dr. LeWinn's range in FY20 included Triple Action Day Defence, Collagen Surge Plumping Gel and the Ageless Trinity Pack.